markjnkim/es_mod/04-Web-APIs/content/lesson-2-forms.md

 Obviously that's not what we want, so `innerHTML` is the better fit here.
 Be sure to change it back to `innerHTML` and we can move on!

+> **Important:** We didn't have to use the `innerHTML` property here, but rather created HTML elements for the title and type separately and then appended both to the container element.
+While both work for us, the big difference is using `innerHTML` lets us create less variables but at the cost of readable code.
+>
+> Remember there is usually more than one way to complete a task, it's up to us to decide which way to go.

 ### When to Refactor

 Right now, our `createTaskHandler()` function is doing a good amount of work for us.
 It reads the form elements on submission, then it creates quite a bit of HTML content and adds it to the page.

 We can leave it like this, as we know it works for our needs at the moment, but it may lead to a headache down the line when we start to add more features to our application.
 This is a good time to maybe separate this into two different functions:

-- One to handle the form submission, and get the form values, and pass those values to another function as arguments
+- One to handle the form submission, get the form values, and pass those values to another function as arguments

 - One to accept the form values as arguments and use them to create the new task item's HTML